joehannis/joehannis/README.md

 #### Any other qualifications

-Grade 8 Electric Guitar -RSL
+- RSL Grade 8 Electric Guitar
-Grade 5 Jazz Alto Saxophone - ABRSM
+- ABRSM Grade 5 Jazz Alto Saxophone

 ## Hobbies
 - Homebrewer - My biggest hobby, I brew around 200 litres of beer a year in many different styles, entering competitions and being part of a local homebrewing club.